remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 if(cond == null)
   return String.format("movq %s, %s", from, to);
 else
-  return String.format("cmov%sq %s, %s", cond, from, to);
+  return String.format("cmov%s %s, %s", cond, from, to);
 ~~~~

 We'll always write to UTF, even if our assembly only ever has ASCII characters in it.
 We won't bother indenting the code.